 J.C.
-Watts is the chairman of the J.C.
-Watts Companies, a multi-industry holding company headquartered in Washington, DC, with operations in Texas, Oklahoma, and South Korea.
+Watts is the chairman of Watts Partners (WP), a boutique government affairs firm headquartered in Washington, DC.

 As chairman, J.C. provides strategic focus and program leadership to the firm's business engagements, alliances and initiatives.
 J.C. has built a diverse business organization that includes the first African-American owned John Deere dealerships in America; CLS Group, a project management firm with construction and engineering operations; Oak Crest Capital, a private equity firm; and Watts Partners (WP), a public affairs consulting company.

 As chairman of Watts Partners, J.C. works with clients to implement business development, communications and public affairs strategies.
 He advises or serves as a corporate director for several major companies, including John Deere, Wells Fargo, NASCAR, Burlington Northern Santa Fe, Clear Channel Communications, Dillard's Department Stores, and Terex Corporation.
 In addition, WP has successfully worked on major civil rights issues at the federal and state level, including efforts to protect affirmative action, ensure voting rights, and alleviate global poverty and HIV/AIDS in Africa and elsewhere.
 He is an analyst for CNN and a frequent guest on national and international news shows and radio shows and has been widely quoted in major newspaper articles, both in the United States and around the world.
 He also writes a twice monthly column for more than a dozen newspapers.